What It Means to Be a Teacher of God

 If my mind is joined in love with the Holy Spirit, I am guided either to stay in the body awhile longer or to leave it.
 I will feel no pain or suffering either way; it will make absolutely no difference.
 As I said earlier, it would have made no difference to Jesus on the day he was crucified whether he had been guided just to take a stroll instead.
 So we just do one thing or the other, and we do not experience any pain, suffering, or pleasure associated with either activity.
 The real pleasure comes from identifying with God's Will, and the real pain or suffering comes from dissociating myself from God's Will.

 Now this does not mean that we can live eternally within the body.
-Anything less than eternity, in principle, would be possible.
+But anything less than eternity, in principle, would be possible.
 Once we can accept the underlying premise that the world is not here at all, and that the mind is not in the body but simply tells the body what to do, all these thoughts become very clear and logically follow from the original premises.

 (6:1) Oneness and sickness cannot coexist.